 Spirit Reins Ranch is a small farm located near the picturesque coastal town of Parrsboro, Nova Scotia.
 We offer personalized service for both the first time rider and more experienced riders.
 Take advantage of our scenic trail rides where the view is breathtaking in every direction!
-We also have trail riding packages including picnics and Bay of Fundy beach walks.
+We also have trail riding packages including tidal floor fossil tours, picnic rides and Bay of Fundy beach walks.
 Summer Horse camps are available for children, and the Ranch hosts a variety of shows and competitions throughout the year.
 Sign up for western lessons, lease one of our horses or board your own horse, you can also book our facilities for your riding pleasure.
 You and your whole family will enjoy taking part in our leisurely trail riding experience.
 Amazing horseback riding tours and adventures are just minutes away.
 Trail riding at it best, here in Parrsboro, Nova Scotia!

 Spirit Reins Ranch is located just outside the charming town of Parrsboro which has many amenities available.
 While you’re here you may want to check out the downtown shopping district, local restaurants, museums, hiking trails, live theatre, golf club and of course the highest tides in the world at the local beaches!

 - an hour and a half from Moncton, New Brunswick.